sixthnormal/pullql/README.md

 `d/pull-many`.
 PullQL is thus intended to fill a similar role as GraphQL.

-In addition to the basic pull functionality, PullQL supports filters and derived attributes.
+In addition to the basic pull functionality, PullQL supports multiple top-level queries via aliases, filter clauses and derived attributes.

 A previous iteration of this language is described in detail in [0].